substancephp/skeleton/README.md

 composer create-project substancephp/skeleton my-package
 ```

 Then replace generated code as needed.
+In particular:
+* Find the word `skeleton` and update it to the actual package name
+* Update dates especially the date in the attached license